-Example: A case in which a program is transferred to RAM, the sector erase is performed on 0xE000 through 0xEFFF in the code area, and then data of 0x3F is written to 0xE500.
+Example: A case in which a program is transferred to RAM, the sector erase is performed on Block7 (0xEFFF to 0xFFFF) in the code area, and then data of 0x3F is written to 0xE500.

-If nonmaskable interrupts (INTSWI, INTUNDEF or INTWDT) occur, system clock reset is generated.
+If nonmaskable interrupts (INTSWI, INTUNDEF or INTWDT) occur during erase and writing to flash memory, system clock reset is generated.